astutus/olimp.run/src/content/post/marcus-aurelius-book9-notes.md

 ---
-title: "Meditations – Book IX: Power, Loss, and the True Strength of Prayer"
+title: "Meditations – Book IX: Loss, Judgment & True Prayer"
 description: "Reflections on Book IX of Marcus Aurelius' Meditations — from justice and decay to a striking meditation on what it really means to pray with maturity and strength."
 publishDate: "2025-04-14T08:00:00Z"
 tags: ["stoicism", "marcus aurelius", "meditations", "philosophy", "reflection"]